Durga temple, Aihole

 The Durga temple is an early 8th-century Hindu temple located in Aihole, Karnataka, India.
-Originally dedicated to Surya, it has the most embellished and largest relief panels in Aihole depicting artwork of Shaivism, Vaishnavism, Shaktism and Vedic deities.
-Apart from its fine carvings, it is notable for its apsidal plan – a rare example among early Chalukyan Hindu temple architecture.
+Originally dedicated to Sūrya, it has the most embellished and largest relief panels in Aihole depicting artwork of Shaivism, Vaishnavism, Shaktism and Vedic deities.
+Apart from its fine carvings, it is notable for its apsidal plan – a rare example among early Chalukya architecture.

 Though dedicated to Surya, the temple is now named Durga because a durg or fortified lookout was constructed on top of it after the 13th century during the wars between Hindu kingdoms and Islamic Sultanates.
 This rubble lookout survived through the 19th century when this site was rediscovered (it is now gone, temple has been restored).
 The Durga temple is the most prominent attraction in Aihole for tourist and scholars.
 It is a part of a pending UNESCO World Heritage Site application.

 Date

-The temple has been dated between the late 7th century and early 8th-century of the early Chalukya dynasty.
+The temple has been dated between the late 7th century and the early 8th century of the early Chalukya dynasty.
 According to Dhaky and Meister – scholars of Indian temple architecture, an inscription discovered in the 1970s confirms that this temple was originally dedicated to Surya, built by someone named Kumara, but does not include a date.
 On paleographic grounds, the inscription cannot be later than c.
 700 CE.
 (Note: The Durga temple of Aihole has quite a few short inscriptions as well, which has caused some confusion and some early speculations that has been discarded.
 For example, one short inscription reads "Jinalayan".
 This led early speculations that this was a Jain temple with Hindu deities, or a Jain temple that was converted into a Hindu temple.
 But, with no evidence of anything Jaina, nor any signs of re-carving in the numerous artwork panels here, the "Jinalayan" is treated as the name of one of the artists or architects who worked on this temple.
 Such signatures are common in Badami Chalukyan temples.)